nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 ### Declaring modules and ROTables in NodeMCU

 All NodeMCU C library modules should include the standard header "`module.h`".
 This internally includes `lnodemcu.h` and these together provide the macros to enable declaration of NodeMCU modules and ROTables within them.
-All ROtable support macros are wither prefixed by `LRO_` (Lua Read Only) or in the case of table entries `LROT_`.
+All ROtable support macros are either prefixed by `LRO_` (Lua Read Only) or in the case of table entries `LROT_`.

 #### NODEMCU_MODULE

 ` NODEMCU_MODULE(sectionname, libraryname, map, initfunc)`

 This macro enables the module to be statically declared and linked in the `ROM` ROTable.
 The global environment's metafield `__index=ROM` hence any entries in the ROM table are resolved as read-only entries in the global environment.
 -  `sectionname`.
 This is the linker section for the module and by convention this is the uppercased library name (e.g. `FILE`).
 Behind the scenes `_module_selected` is appended to this section name if corresponding "use module" macro (e.g. `LUA_USE_MODULES_FILE`) is defined in the configuration.
-Only the modules sections `*_module_selected` are linked into the firmware image ad those not selected are ignored.
+Only the modules sections `*_module_selected` are linked into the firmware image and those not selected are ignored.
  -  `libraryname`.
 This is the name of the module (e.g. `FILE`) and is the key for the entry in the `ROM` ROTable.
 -  `map`.
 This is the ROTable defining the functions and constants for the module, and this is the corresponding value for the entry in the `ROM` ROTable.
 -  `initfunc`.
 If this is not NULL, it should be a valid C function and is call during Lua initialisation to carry out one-time initialisation of the module.